MayoLJS/5aside/README.md

   - Input player data in the format `Name - Position` (e.g., `Tony - ATT`).
   - Specify the desired number of teams.
   - View the generated teams directly in the app.
-  - Export team assignments as an Excel file.

 ---